restfulapi/restful-api/readme.markdown

 * Add affordance support to marshalers, and demonstrate usage in a custom controller
 * Implement support for conditional requests (TBD)

+* Investigate returning absolute URI in Location header on create (how to if behind load balancer?)
+* Firm up contract with service save() method (what is returned in the result, optional id only, etc)
+* Make decision on exposure of id in a URI in Location header.
+Is it always an internal key, or do we need resource keys that may differ from internal keys

+* Support for Date binding

 # Current Status
 * Created an initial plugin project and test-app (that uses an in-memory database versus a Banner dependency)
 * Partially implemented a generic controller with content negotiation that selects a registered marshaller.
 (Only show/list are implemented.)